Moving to Tunisia

 However, there are a number of security concerns for expats living in Tunisia.
 The Tunisian revolution of January 2011 resulted in the ousting of President Zine El Abidine Ben Ali after being in power for 23 years.
 Protests against poor living conditions and the lack of political freedom resulted in many deaths and injuries but ultimately led to the democratisation of the country.
 In June 2015, more than 30 tourists were killed in Sousse in a terrorist attack.
 While this was an isolated case, there have been recurring states of emergency since 2011, allowing Tunisian authorities to implement curfews and roadblocks if the political situation becomes volatile again.
 Expats should avoid public demonstrations as they have been known to result in violent clashes between the police and protestors.

-It's important to be particularly vigilant in crowded places such as souks where pickpockets commonly operate.
-Expat women might experience some harassment from young males, but this is generally harmless and it's best to just ignore the comments.
+In terms of general safety, it's also important to be vigilant in crowded places such as souks where pickpockets commonly operate.
+Expat women might experience some harassment from young men, but this is generally harmless and it's best to just ignore the comments.
 It is also advisable that women dress modestly to avoid unwanted attention and as a sign of respect for the local culture.

 Expats relocating to Tunisia with children should be aware that schooling options are limited.
 There are just a handful of international schools in Tunis and, in many cases, expats opt to send their children to international boarding schools in Morocco, Spain or France.

 Most expats living in Tunisia prefer to use private healthcare facilities, which are of an excellent standard, especially in Tunis.
 Tunisian doctors are competent and generally speak fluent French.